labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 ### Build all labriqueinter.net images

-Log into the olimex board and build, configure it, and run build script (you probably want to execute the last command on an screen).
+On your board you should retrieve this git repository and configure the system for debootstrap.
+After that you can build labriqueinter.net images.
+You probably want to execute the last command on an screen.

 ```shell
 apt-get install git -y --force-yes